 - Heat mochi until both sides are a little toasted and are puffed.

-- Serve red bean soup and mochi in a small bowl.
-Enjoy!
+- Serve red bean soup and mochi in a small bowl to enjoy.

 - Cooking red beans directly instead of a paste is also an option you can try.
-Boil washed red beans with sugar in medium-high heat for an hour.
-Mix well until the beans’ becomes easy to mash with your fingers.
+However, you will first need to soak the red beans overnight.
+When ready, boil washed red beans with sugar on medium-high heat for an hour.
+Mix well until the beans become easy to mash with your fingers.
+You can refer to our anko paste recipe for more detailed steps.

-- Remember only to put salt after the paste/beans have been cooked.
+- Remember only to put salt after the paste has been cooked.

-- Zenzai is sometimes served with sour-tasting sides to balance the sweetness like pickled plums, radish or kombu tea.
+- Zenzai is sometimes served with sour-tasting sides, such as pickled plums, radishes, or kombu tea, to balance the sweetness.

 Nutrition